boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

 ### SSL Configuration

-If you have the SSL certificate for your DNS and need to configure the site with your SSL certificate, just pass your DNS with `https` protocol to `appBaseUrl`, by doing this it will automatically enable SSL in both Ingress and Istio.
+If you have the SSL certificate for your DNS and need to configure the site with your SSL certificate, just pass your DNS with the `https` protocol to `appBaseUrl`, by doing this it will automatically enable SSL in both Ingress and Istio.

 > **NOTE:**  You have to create the TLS Secret with name `bold-tls` or else change the secret name in your values.yaml

-Run the following command to create a TLS secret with your SSL certificate.
+Run the following command to create a TLS secret with your SSL certificate:

 ```console
 # Ingress